Protecting and preserving the North

 Bowhead whales also play a key role in Inuit subsistence and cultural preservation.
 Certain communities that rely on this resource in the region are at risk of losing access to it.
 “Understanding the bowhead whale’s foraging ecology would allow us to inform these communities and allow them to adapt in anticipation of changes to come,” Pontbriand adds.

-PhD candidate Enooyaq Sudlovenick, now specializing in beluga health, is not new to being a Weston Scholar.
-After completing her Master of Science in veterinary medicine focusing on ringed seal health, also supported by the Weston Family Foundation, she is now embarking on her next project studying Arctic marine mammal health through the lens of contaminants, pathological studies, and Inuit knowledge.
+PhD candidate Enooyaq Sudlovenick from UM’s department of environment and geography is not new to being a Weston Scholar.
+After completing her Master of Science in veterinary medicine focusing on ringed seal health, also supported by the Weston Family Foundation, she is now embarking on her next project studying Arctic marine mammal health, specializing in beluga whales, through the lens of contaminants, pathological studies, and Inuit knowledge.

 All three students are representing the University of Manitoba at the forefront of Canadian research, leading us into the next generation of protecting and preserving the North.